TOPdesk/codegarden/README.md

 A game about gnomes, programming and gardening

 NOTE: Codegarden is still in its early stages of development!
+Expect glorious MS paint placeholder graphics intermixed with the actual good graphics, discrepancies between the design document and reality, and a general inability to mute the Wilhelm Scream sound effect that is played whenever your gnome falls off the edge of the level.

+You can try out a snapshot of its current state [here](https://siriah.github.io/codegarden).

+# Developer instructions

 ## Building from Source

-In order to run the current version, first make sure you have git and npm available as command-line utilities (so you should install Git and NodeJS if you don't have them already).
+First make sure you have git and npm available as command-line utilities (so you should install Git and NodeJS if you don't have them already).
 You also need gulp and bower, which you can get from npm by opening a command line window and running the following commands:

 - npm install -g bower
 - npm install -g gulp